International Business Broker's Association

+History

+The International Business Brokers Association (IBBA) was founded in 1984 by Tom West and a group of business brokerage professionals to promote professionalism, ethics, and education within the industry.
+The association provides education, professional designations such as Certified Business Intermediary (CBI), and networking opportunities for business brokers and M&A advisors.

+By the mid-2000s, the IBBA had grown significantly, holding regular conferences and expanding its membership internationally although members were primely based in the United States.

 Function

 The IBBA provides educational courses for business brokers.
-It awards the Certified Business Intermediary (CBI) certification, and runs courses and seminars required to obtain this certification.
+It awards the Certified Business Intermediary (CBI) certification and runs the courses and seminars required to obtain this certification.
 Certified Business Intermediary (CBI) is the designation awarded to IBBA members who satisfy educational requirements and adhere to IBBA's standards.